-This is a 5-year plan supplemental to the department's Strategic Plan.
 This plan is intended for the use of decision makers, advisory boards and the general public.

-Goals/Objectives
+Goals and Objectives

 Goal 1- Improve hydraulic connectivity throughout the river/marsh system and increase flood water storage.

 - Improve connectivity of flow between the river and marsh and between different cells of the marsh. - Provide additional flood water storage by reconnecting floodwaters with areas isolated by berms, levees, streets, and trails. - Identify and pursue property acquisition. - Improve water level control structures to allow periodic summer drawdowns to enhance and restore emergent vegetation.